Carreau/phd-dissertation/parts/cells.rst

 ===============
 ..
 3

-.. todo:

-    Maybe this should be before cytoskeleton.
-Here it is breaking the flow.
-    Also you may ------ -- ti 12. when you introduce the cell

 Inside the cytoplasm, cells have a number of structures with different and specialised functions which are called organelles.
 The position and state of organelles is of great importance for the cell to achieve its functions.